archfrog/KioskForge/docs/Contributing.md

 Run the script `check.py` (all platforms) to make MyPy and pylint test the code and report any discovered warnings and errors.

-Run the script `build.py` (all platforms) to build the platform-specific installer, which is normally downloadable from [KioskForge.org](https://kioskforge.org).
+Run the script `build.py` (Windows only) to build the platform-specific installer, which is normally downloadable from [KioskForge.org](https://kioskforge.org).

 **NOTE**: